dacianb/tmtask/Readme.md

 # TM Task
-This repository contains a basic PHP demo application that recursevly reads a predefined local directory for .xml files containing book information and inserts them into a Postgres database.
+This repository contains a basic PHP demo application that recursively reads a predefined local directory for .xml files containing book information and inserts them into a Postgres database.
 The database records are shown by accesing http://localhost after runnig the `docker-compose up` from the Docker folder.

-## Prerequsite
+## Prerequisite

 Please visit this URL and follow the steps to install Docker and docker-compose before you try to run the stack. https://docs.docker.com/compose/install/